Kamran-Afzali/Kamran-Afzali.github.io/_posts/FAIR.md

 ## Accessible

-Once the user finds the required data, she/he needs to know how can they be accessed, possibly including authentication and authorisation.
+After finding the required data, the next step is to accesse the data possibly including authentication and authorisation procedures.

 + A1.
 (Meta)data are retrievable by their identifier using a standardised communications protocol